Kicksecure/vm-config-dist/README.md

-# Disables screen locker and power savings when run inside a virtual machine #
+# usability enhancements inside virtual machines #

+Sets environment variable `QMLSCENE_DEVICE=softwarecontext` as workaround for Monero bug "Automatic fallback to softwarecontext renderer".
+[1]

 It is not useful to open a screensaver or to power down the desktop for operating systems that are run inside VMs.
 There is no real display that could